bangerth/biharmonic/readme.md

 of the membrane).

 The second and block describes the mechanical properties of the membrane.
-All parameters are given in SI units. `Loss tangent` is dimensionless (or, more precisely, has the units of a geometric angle) and is interpreted in degrees.
+All parameters are given in SI units. `Young's modulus loss tangent` is dimensionless (or, more precisely, has the units of a geometric angle) and is interpreted in degrees.
 The minimal and maximal frequencies are intrepreted in Hz.